Studying at Cambridge

 Eating environment Yes

-An example of a weighed food diary is displayed in Figure D.2.3.
-Measurement involves respondents or investigators weighing every item of food and drink consumed at the time of consumption.
+Measurements of weighed food diaries involve respondents or investigators weighing every item of food and drink consumed at the time of consumption.
 The following are also recorded as much as possible:

 Timeframe

-• The more number of days, the less bias toward certain days of the week (i.e. weekday/weekend variation)
+2. The more days of recording, the less bias there is toward certain days of the week (i.e. weekday/weekend variation).

-• The more number of days, the more likelihood of capturing information on foods sporadically consumed.
-This characteristic is in common with 24-h recall
+3. The more days of recording, the greater the likelihood of capturing information on foods sporadically consumed.
+This characteristic is in common with 24-h recall.

-• The more number of days, the less accurate towards the end of the period because of study fatigue
+4. The more days of recording, the less accurate the reporting may be towards the end of the recording period due to study fatigue.

-• Researchers may also request a respondent to do the assessment repeatedly to account for seasonal differences in consumption: e.g. 2-day food diaries (weekend and weekday) four times over a year.
+5. Researchers may also request a respondent to do the assessment repeatedly to account for seasonal differences in consumption, e.g. using 2-day food diaries (weekend and weekday) four times over a year.

 Procedure

-• Instructions and record sheets or booklets are provided, together with a set of weighing scales for the food and drink
+1. Instructions and record sheets or booklets are provided, together with a set of weighing scales for the food and drink.

-• For each food item consumed, the respondent records the description of the food, its brand, the weight served, and leftovers
+2. For each food item consumed, the respondent records the description of the food, its brand, the weight served, and any leftovers.

-• For composite foods which could not be readily split such as a fruit pie or meat casserole, the respondent provides recipe details
+3. For composite foods which could not be readily split into components, such as a fruit pie or meat casserole, the respondent should provide recipe details.

-• For recording the foods eaten away from home, the respondent is asked to record the details as much as possible.
-Pocket booklets probing information on portion size, price, place of purchase and any leftovers can be used
+4. For recording the foods eaten away from home, the respondent is asked to record the details as much as possible.
+Pocket booklets probing information on portion size, price, place of purchase, and any leftovers can be used.

-• A short questionnaire can also be included to aid interpretation of the record and to record details of core foods regularly eaten e.g. type of milk, and to inquire about non-food items such as dietary supplements
+5. A short questionnaire can also be included to aid interpretation of the record and to capture details of core foods regularly eaten (e.g. type of milk), and to inquire about non-food items such as dietary supplements.

-• The respondent may keep packages and labels as parts of records
+6. The respondent may keep packages and labels as parts of records.

-• Recording may also be maintained either by using an electronic device including an audio device and a digital camera [1]
+7. Recording may also be maintained by using electronic devices, including an audio device and a digital camera.

-• Recording exact portion sizes such as in study of dietary behaviours
+1. Recording exact portion sizes, such as in the study of dietary behaviours

-• Providing excellent estimates of energy, nutrient, food and food group intake and thus useful for study of diet-disease associations
+2. Providing excellent estimates of energy, nutrient, food and food group intake, this method is useful for study of diet-disease associations

 Estimates of diet can only be derived following extensive data entry.
-One person may have more than 50 items per day, and the number of food items in a population-based study can readily become thousands.
+One person may consume more than 50 items per day, and the number of food items in a population-based study can easily become thousands.
 Data entry should consider the following issues:

-• Hand-written records may be unreadable and may include spelling mistakes.
-Ideally, those are to be confirmed by contacting the respondent
+1. Hand-written records may be unreadable and may include spelling mistakes.
+Ideally, these should be confirmed by contacting the respondent.

-• For a group-level assessment, entry names are to be harmonised, often by using food codes: e.g. coca cola and fizzy drinks (no brand) may be kept as they are and also coded into a food code of ‘soft drinks’ and brand
+2. For a group-level assessment, entry names need to be harmonised, often by using food codes.
+For example, coca-cola and fizzy drinks (of no specific brand) may be kept as they are and also coded into a food code of ‘soft drinks’ and brand.

-• Ideally, food codes are comprehensive to capture every dietary item consumed in a given population, including brand names and sub-types.
+3. Ideally, food codes should be comprehensive to capture every dietary item consumed in a given population, including brand names and sub-types.
 Text entry for further details is needed.

-• Quantity needs to be entered as well, in a standardised manner, including raw information, information with specific units (gram or volumes), and uncertainty
+4. Quantity needs to be entered in a standardised manner, including raw information, information with specific units (gram or volumes), and any uncertainty.

 Each dietary entry may include the following attributes:

-• Temporal factors: date; day of a week; and time
+1. Temporal factors: date; day of the week; and time

-• Item: food name; food code; food group (text+ code); and recipe if any (text + code); home-made or purchased (text + code); brand
+2. Item: food name; food code; food group (text + code); recipe if any (text + code); homemade or purchased (text + code); and brand

-• Quantity: amount in gram; amount in volume
+3. Quantity: amount in grams; amount in volume

-• Setting: occasion (e.g. consumed as breakfast); location; with whom; watching TV (yes/no); sitting table (yes/no)
+4. Setting: occasion (e.g. consumed as breakfast); location; with whom; watching TV (yes/no); sitting at a table (yes/no)

-Outcomes can vary, depending on aims, detail of information, and number of days.
-Outcomes extracted from diaries may be averaged across multiple days of measurement to estimate a ‘typical’ day’s consumption.
+Outcomes can vary depending on aims, level of detail of information, and the number of days recorded.
+Outcomes extracted from diaries may be averaged across multiple days of measurement to estimate a ‘typical’ daily consumption.

 Example of dietary estimates from weighed food diaries include:

-• Temporal information on dietary consumption: e.g. dietary consumption in different contexts (e.g. breakfast, weekend)
+1. Temporal information on dietary consumption: e.g. dietary consumption in different contexts (e.g. breakfast, weekend).

-• Frequency: e.g. how often takeaways are consumed per week; how often breakfast is skipped by using 1-week diaries (but not by 2-day diaries)
+2. Frequency: e.g. how often takeaways are consumed per week; how often breakfast is skipped by using 1-week diaries (but not by 2-day diaries).

-• Items can be specific foods (e.g. fried chicken purchased outside) or food groups (e.g. total chicken)
+3. Items can be specific foods (e.g. fried chicken purchased outside) or food groups (e.g. total chicken).

-• Dietary components, such as nutrients, phytochemicals, and toxins, can be estimated, as far as a food-composition table is available and linked to food items entered from diaries.
+4. Dietary components such as nutrients, phytochemicals, and toxins, can be estimated, as far as a food-composition table is available and linked to food items entered from diaries.

-• Levels can be from an overall diet or specific dietary items (e.g. iron intakes per day from an overall diet, meat, and supplements, separately)
+5. Levels can be assessed for the overall diet or specific dietary items (e.g. daily iron intakes from an overall diet, meat, and supplements, separately).

 Strengths

-• Detailed descriptions of the foods consumed and all eating occasions are provided
+3. Provides detailed descriptions of the foods consumed and all eating occasions

 Limitations

-• The weighed food diary imposes the biggest respondent burden among all methods and individuals must be motivated and compliant
+1. The weighed food diary imposes the biggest respondent burden among all methods, and individuals must be motivated and compliant

-• The individual must be numerate and literate
+2. The individual must be sufficiently numerate and literate

-• Thoroughness and errors are likely to be differential, depending on whether or not the individual prepare meals by themselves
+8. Thoroughness and errors are likely to be differential, depending on whether or not the individual prepared meals by themselves

 Characteristic Comment